hikeventures/hikeventures.github.io/_posts/reviews/2013-03-21-gear-review-steripen-freedom.markdown

 <!--more-->

 ## Features
-The Steripen Freedom weights only 75 grams and rechargeable via USB (e.g. with a [rechargable USB battery][2] which you can take on your trip) and is supposed to clean water of bacterias.
+The Steripen Freedom weights only 75 grams and rechargeable via USB (e.g. with a [rechargeable USB battery][2] which you can take on your trip) and is supposed to clean water of bacterias.

 <a href="https://www.flickr.com/photos/90204224@N07/8571447235"><img src="https://farm9.staticflickr.com/8365/8571447235_ae827d05ae_b.jpg" width="1024" height="866" alt="Steripen Freedom usage water filter treatment unboxing parts"></a>